konsumer/rawproto/README.md

 // same thing, but using type-mapping console.log(proto.query('1.2.4.10.5'))

+// You can also cache your tree, reuse it in multiple queries, and use a prefix console.log(query(proto, '5', '1.2.4.10')) console.log(query(proto, '1', '1.2.4.10'))

-// guess to decode as JS object console.log(proto.toJS())
+// guess to decode as JS object, also works with prefix console.log(proto.toJS())

-// guess to generate .proto file string console.log(proto.toProto())
+// guess to generate .proto file string, also works with prefix console.log(proto.toProto())

 // walk over messages recursively, calling your callback. const mydata = proto.walk((path, wireType, data) => {
   console.log({ path, wireType, data })

-  // just do whatever it normally does return proto.walkerDefault(path, wireType, data)
+  // just do whatever it normally does to make JS-object return proto.walkerJS(path, wireType, data)
 })
 ```